vishwassinfinity/myjournal/README.md

 ## How to Use

-1. **Writing Entries**: Select a date from the calendar and start writing in the journal area
+1. **Writing Scripts**: Select a date from the calendar and start writing in the script area
 2. **Play White Noise**: Select a sound from the sound player to create a soothing atmosphere
 3. **Offline Mode**: Toggle offline mode to continue writing even without internet connection
-4. **Share Entries**: Use the sharing panel to share specific entries with friends
+4. **Share Scripts**: Use the sharing panel to share specific scripts with friends

 ## Audio Credits